Hilton Honors American Express Card review

 The Hilton Honors American Express Card gives consumers the chance to earn valuable hotel points without having to pay an annual fee.
 On top of the generous welcome offer, bonus points awarded in categories like gas, dining and groceries can make racking up points good for free hotel nights and room upgrades easier than ever.

 You won’t get a lot of elite hotel perks with this card, but it’s geared to the casual Hilton guest instead of weekend warriors and business travelers.
-At the end of the day, you should consider signing up if you want a base level of hotel loyalty perks and you want the chance to earn free hotel stays with the Hilton Honors program.
+At the end of the day, you should consider signing up if you want a base level of hotel loyalty perks and the chance to earn free hotel stays with the Hilton Honors program.

 Current welcome offer

 The welcome bonus on this card is also easy to earn.
-With just $334 in spending per month for three months in a row, you could reach the spending threshold to earn 80,000 bonus points.
+With just $334 in spending per month for the first three months in a row, you could reach the spending threshold to earn 80,000 bonus points.

 Earning and redeeming rewards